Get all the latest data for Cluj-Napoca

 Do banks lend to foreigners for homes in Cluj-Napoca in 2026?

-As of early 2026, yes, Romanian banks do lend to foreigners for home purchases in Cluj-Napoca, though underwriting requirements are stricter than for local borrowers and approval depends heavily on your income documentation.
+As of 2026, Romanian banks can lend to foreigners for homes in Cluj-Napoca, but approval depends heavily on residency, income source, currency and documentation.

 You can also read our latest update about mortgage and interest rates in Romania.